 - Name, contact information, home unit information, course number and course title.
 (Applicants for Team Teaching fellowships will provide this information for both faculty).

-- Brief c.v.’s of faculty applying for fellowship.
+- Brief c.v.’s of faculty applying for fellowship, in PDF format.

 - Describe the course and its key pedagogical objectives.